Few women in history have captured popular imagination like the last pharaoh of the Ptolemy dynasty of Egypt – Cleopatra.

 18. Taylor and her female extras went through eight thousand pairs of shoes in the course of the year while shooting the movie.
 (Beat Kim Kardashian by one!)

-19. There is no final battle sequence because Fox ran out of money.
+19. There is no final battle sequence, as in the shooting script, because Fox ran out of money.

 20. Director Joseph Mankiewicz was fired after shooting but rehired for the editing because no one else could work out how to cobble the six hour mess of a movie together.